 My kids liked doing a lemonade stand in the summer.
 Have them donate a few of those dollars to someone in need.
 Teach tithe and offerings with their earned money.

-I have talked about the three levels of building a relationship with your child: kid fun, family fun, and others-oriented fun.
+I have talked about the three levels of building a relationship with your kids: kid fun, family fun, and others-oriented fun.
 Over time, you will see your child listening to you more and actually caring about what you say when you parent out of a relationship.

-When you get to your child’s heart, you will have a real opportunity to encourage your child to do great things.
+When you connect to your child’s heart, you will have a real opportunity to encourage your child to do great things.
 He will want to do what is right because he doesn’t want to disappoint you or break the trust you have developed.

 This isn’t foolproof.
 Your child will probably still have a few mishaps.
 But a strong relationship will help you weather the teen years and come out better when you get to the other side.

-Remember this: Rules without relationship equals rebellion.
+Remember this: rules without relationship equals rebellion.

-How to do you get to your child’s heart?
+How do you connect with your kids?